rehabradio/client-web/README.md

 This will install all dependencies and dev-dependencies.
 The application is currently deployed to Heroku and therefore uses a simple Node.js script (index.js).

+The gulp file uses gulp-ruby-sass so the sass executable will need to be available.
+This is installed through:

+	$ gem install sass

 To run the server locally, make sure you have node installed and use:

 	$ node index.js